Ricky Burns: Burns vs. Cook

-Burns' next defence was scheduled for 16 July 2011 and against former WBO champion Nicky Cook, in Liverpool's Echo Arena.
+Burns's next defence was scheduled for 16 July 2011 and against former WBO champion Nicky Cook, in Liverpool's Echo Arena.
 The fight resulted in a 93-second stoppage for Burns as Cook's corner threw in the towel following an injury to his back.
 After only six seconds a punch from Burns resulted in Cook receiving a count and complaining of back trouble.
 Cook was sent to the canvas twice more before his corner retired the boxer handing a third straight defence of the title to Burns who said that he would like to fight the South African boxer Mzonke Fana next.

 Burns was next scheduled to meet mandatory challenger, and Boxrec No. 1 rated super-featherweight, Adrien Broner, but announced on 22 September 2011 that he would be relinquishing his WBO super-featherweight title and moving up to compete at lightweight.
 Burns said that the move up a weight division would ease the pressure of having to control his weight saying "the last couple of fights it was getting harder and harder for me to do it."
 Adrien Broner commented on the situation, saying, "You vacated the title talking about you couldn't make weight no more.
-But you just fought four times and defended this title", Broner further said, "But everyone knows boxing is a game where you can duck fighters... and I guess he felt like running away was best for his career."
+But you just fought four times and defended this title", Broner further said, "But everyone knows boxing is a game where you can duck fighters ... and I guess he felt like running away was best for his career."